-Numerous medical studies have supported the idea that a deficiency in vitamin B12 can lead to problems of mood and memory as well as other neurologic symptoms including Alzheimer’s Disease and dementia.
-Can supplementation of vitamin B12 help support brain function in the elderly?
+Numerous medical studies have supported the idea that a deficiency in vitamin B12 and Vitamin D can lead to problems of mood and memory as well as other neurologic symptoms including Alzheimer’s Disease and dementia.
+Can supplementation of vitamin B12 and vitamin D help support brain function in the elderly?
 Let’s let the research speak for itself.

 Vitamin deficiency is one of the major causes of treatable dementia

 In a recent 2016 study Toshihiro Yoshizawa”of the NTT Medical Center in Japan wrote in the journal Brain and nerve: “Vitamin deficiency is one of the major causes of treatable dementia.
 Specifically, patients suffering from dementia frequently display low serum levels of vitamin B12.
 (In addition) Folate (Folic Acid) deficiency causes various neuropsychiatric symptoms, which resemble those observed in vitamin B12 deficiency.”(1)